lifeisstillgood/softwaremind/docs/newbook/software_literacy.rst

 A medieval army (and indeed ancient and classical) basically moved at human walking pace.
 And as the head of a column had to make camp till the rear caught up, generally 10 miles a day was a *good* pace for much of human history.
+Cavalry could move quickly, but the whole army was limited to the speed of its slowest walker.

 Mongols would (as would all cavalary in history) have multiple mounts, and could change to keep them fresh.
-And this horse based steppe culture, lived entirely in the saddle and so they moved at horse pace.
+And this horse based steppe culture, lived entirely in the saddle they basically *all had a horse*, and so they moved at horse pace.

 Everything in an `aravt` was on horseback - tents, weapons, food and utensils.
-SO the whole army could travel - usually 50-60 miles perday.
-During SUbotai's raids on Eastern Europe, the `Rus`, the Hungarians, the Bulgarians and others were devastated as they tried to catch an army of 90,000 that could travel in a day what they could only manage in a week.
+SO the whole army could travel - usually 50-60 miles per day.
+During Subotai's raids on Eastern Europe, the `Rus`, the Hungarians, the Bulgarians and others were devastated as they tried to catch an army of 90,000 that could travel in a day what they could only manage in a week.

-Of course European armies had horses, indeed European cavalry out-matched Mongolian light cavalry, weight for weight, armour for amour - but the *rest of the European army* was on foot or in a cart, and so the army could only move at the pace of the walking foot soldier.
+Of course European armies had horses, indeed European cavalry out-matched Mongolian light cavalry, weight for weight, armour for armour - but the *rest of the European army* was on foot or in a cart, and so the army could only move at the pace of the walking foot soldier.
 But the Mongols, their whole army could move at the medieval equivalent of supersonic travel (See www.acoup.blog [#02]_).
-As medieivel communication was almost totally based on foot, the Mongol Army moved faster than the news of their passing.
+As medieval communication was almost totally based on messages passed on foot, the Mongol Army moved faster than the news of their passing.

 A similar effect is found in modern (post WW1 and WWII) army developments.